bogdan-brodyn/Compiler-SummerSchool/README.md

   - multiplication "*"
   - division "/"

-Expressions with these operations support parentheses and can contain variables as well as const values
+Expressions with these operations support parentheses and can contain variables as well as const values.

 ### 1) Assignment
 You can assign a value to the variable with following syntax: